phossa2/framework/README.md

     - To change app environment

-      Change the value `PHOSSA2_ENV` to implement different servers, such as production server, dev server or staging servers.
+      Change the value of `PHOSSA2_ENV` to implement different servers, such as production server, dev server or staging servers.

     - To restructure the framework